 The noise assessment conducted under the worst-case operating scenario for the HTMR project predicted that the noise emissions will meet all applicable MECP noise limits at the surrounding sensitive receptors.
-The HTMR project will not have a net negative effect on the noise impact.
+Newly added noise sources would have net negative effects, but the impacts would be effectively mitigated and minimized.